alyssamichelle/progress/The Future of JS 2018.md

 In November, the latest version of Angular, 5, was released.
 [Stephen Fluin](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) Angular’s Developer Advocate, wrote about all the juicy deets in [this](https://blog.angular.io/angular-5-1-more-now-available-27d372f5eb4e) blog post.

-We also had one of our shinniest Developer Advocates, Alyssa Nicoll, ask Stephen a few questions
+We also had one of our shinniest Developer Advocates, Alyssa Nicoll, ask Stephen what he though A
 > "In 2017 we've successfully balanced stability and innovation. making your applications smaller and faster without making you rewrite your code." — SF

 It can go much further, like imagine in like 3 years webassembly is good enough that we want to use it.
 Because we are a full platform, we could start shipping part of your apps as web assembly for you, without you having to do anything.
 Or ES2015 modules, or web components, or any of the "modern web".